Notre Dame vs. North Carolina NCAA Football Odds, Plays and Insights | October 30, 2021

 North Carolina Stats and Trends

-- North Carolina is 3-2 against the spread and 4-1 overall in games when it puts up more than 23.1 points.
+- North Carolina is 3-2 against the spread and 4-1 overall when the team puts up more than 23.1 points.

-- When North Carolina totals over 370.3 yards, the team is 3-2 against the spread and 4-1 overall.
+- In games that North Carolina piles up more than 370.3 yards, the team is 3-2 against the spread and 4-1 overall.

 - The Tar Heels have 10 giveaways this season, while the Fighting Irish have 16 takeaways .